VoIP Desk Phones

 Connecting your Spruce VoIP Phone

-Once your phone arrives from Spruce, you should be able to plug in the phone to power + internet, and the phones will pull down the appropriate configuration from the Spruce platform.
+Once your phone arrives from Spruce, you should be able to plug in the phone to power + internet, and the phone will pull down the appropriate configuration from the Spruce platform.
 In other words, the phone should already be configured and ready to go without needing any manual configuration or setup.
 Once activated and connected properly, you'll see a Spruce logo appear on the screen and a dial tone when you pick it up.
 If you don't see this, the phone is not properly connected to the internet.

 Connecting via WiFi requires a WiFi adaptor, which should have been purchased along with your phones if needed and will be in the same box.
 To connect your phone to WiFi, go into the settings option → then go to “WiFi” → choose the “Scan” option → locate the network you’d like to join → select “Connect” → scroll down to the password and enter it in → select “Save” → then “Connect.”